gcloake/gcloake.github.io/_posts/2021-06-04-magpie-an-apology-to-our-partners.md

 ---
 layout: post
-title: 'Magpie: an apology to our partners'
+title: "Magpie: an apology to our partners"
-description: A poem on personal relationships
+description: "A poem on personal relationships"
 categories:
   - Poems
 tags: